Saturday, August 31, 2024

 First, the better-written of the two books: Elizabeth Varon’s Longstreet: The Confederate General Who Defied the South.
 Only last year, I found out that Longstreet plays an important role in the Lost Cause Myth: the notion that the South didn’t truly care much about slavery and fought a noble, hopeless war for liberty, led by great Christian heroes and stopped only by a godless butcher (according to the myth, Grant) and a crass commercial enterprise that simply made more guns (according to the myth, the United States).
 Whatever the tenets of this poorly supported historical theory, General James Longstreet certainly cared about slavery and white supremacy during the war: his rallying speech to his troops in front of Richmond warned them that a United States victory would mean abolition and a black-run society.
 But near the end of the war, he explained several times that he saw inevitable defeat for the Confederacy and determined that he would work to live at peace in the new, slaveless polity.
 He became a Republican (the liberal, pro-civil-rights party at that time, remember), worked to elect Grant, earned a spot as Customs Controller for New Orleans, and then was tapped to head the Louisiana Militia.
 When, in September of 1874, thousands of white supremacists gathered on Canal Street and threatened a violent end to Reconstruction and black voting rights, General Longstreet led the militia out to defeat them.
 The former rebel, now determined to abide by the newly amended Constitution and to recognize the constitutional rights of all citizens, led a militia of black soldiers and white soldiers, a militia in which every man of equal rank received equal pay regardless of skin color or former condition of servitude.
 A militia in which black soldiers could be and were promoted, all the way to the rank of general.
 A militia in which regiments were integrated.
 A militia in which white officers led both black and white soldiers and black officers led both black and white soldiers.
 Southern Democrats never forgave him.

 I see a lot to admire in a man who left a life in which racial hatred and fear could lead him to betray his sacred oath to his country (he was a commissioned U. S. officer when secession started) and adopted a new life in which respect for the law could raise members of the recently enslaved race to positions of high authority.
-But Jubal Early and his ilk didn’t, and they started a campaign against him, a campaign whose ramifications are still felt today, whose tenets I’ve read in history books that have won a Pulitzer.
+But Jubal Early and his ilk didn’t find Longstreet’s post-war stance admirable, and so they started a campaign against him, a campaign whose ramifications are still felt today, whose tenets I’ve read in history books that have won a Pulitzer.
 By the time Early got the ball rolling, the Daughters of the Confederacy were publishing materials defending the justness of the Confederate cause and, in their words, praising the “moral and military infallibility” of Robert E. Lee.

 So look, there’s controversy about Longstreet.
 The Lost Cause side says that he disobeyed Lee’s orders at Gettysburg and lost that battle, thus losing the war, betraying his new country (let’s ignore the first betrayal), betraying his race (at least that’s what they said in the 1800s), and betraying his commander (whose military infallibility, I guess, couldn’t overcome one supposedly disobeyed order).
-Do I really, finally know if he screwed up at Gettysburg? do I really, finally know that he ended up a good guy?
+Do I really, finally know if he screwed up at Gettysburg?
+Do I really, finally know that he ended up a good guy?
 No (although my parentheticals in this paragraph perhaps indicate which way I lean).
 But when the side that started the defamation program claims moral infallibility for their hero, I’m strongly inclined to believe that they have at least stretched the truth about their nemesis, also.

 When I say this isn’t a Great Book, I don’t mean to malign Varon’s writing: her research is detailed, her arguments are nuanced, and her prose is smooth and polished.
 I’m just saying I don’t predict that her work will last as long as Herodotus’.
 John A. Carpenter’s Sword and Olive Branch, by comparison, is much less literary but, to me, equally enlightening.
 It, too, relates the life history of a Civil War general.
 Its subject also was and has been the subject of a smear campaign whose effectiveness can be gauged by its reverberations in Civil War histories of our time.
 And its subject also worked for the promotion of the four million new citizens naturalized by the Fourteenth Amendment.